Serve the People

-"Serve the People" (为人民服务 (Wéi Rénmín Fúwù)) is a political slogan and the motto of the Chinese Communist Party (CCP).
-It originates from the title of a speech by Mao Zedong, delivered in September 1944.
+"Serve the People" is a political slogan and the motto of the Chinese Communist Party (CCP), originating from the title of a speech by Mao Zedong, delivered in September 1944.

 The slogan became popular in the United States due to the strong Maoist influence on the New Left, especially among the Red Guard Party, the Black Panther Party, and the Yellow Brotherhood of West Los Angeles.

 Development

-Mao Zedong wrote this speech to commemorate the death of a PLA soldier, Zhang Side, a participant in the Long March who died in the collapse of a kiln when he worked in Shaanxi province.
-In the speech, Mao quoted a phrase written by the famous Han dynasty historian Sima Qian: "Though death befalls all men alike, it may be heavy as Mount Tai or light as a feather" (人固有一死，或轻于鸿毛，或重于泰山).
-Mao continued: "To die for the people is weightier than Mount Tai, but to work for the fascists and die for the exploiters and oppressors is lighter than a feather.
-Comrade Zhang Side died for the people, and his death is indeed weightier than Mount Tai".
+Mao Zedong wrote the speech Serve the People to commemorate the death of a PLA soldier, Zhang Side, a participant in the Long March who died in the collapse of a kiln when he worked in Shaanxi province.
+In the speech, Mao quoted a phrase written by the famous Han dynasty historian Sima Qian: "Though death befalls all men alike, it may be heavy as Mount Tai or light as a feather".
+Mao continued: "To die for the people is weightier than Mount Tai, but to work for the fascists and die for the exploiters and oppressors is lighter than a feather."

 The speech, delivered on 8 September 1944, states that the CCP and the People's Liberation Army have no other goal than to serve the people.
 It states that the CCP and its cadres should not be afraid of criticism, and if criticism is correct, they should accept it and revise their behavior accordingly.
 It also states that everyone in the revolutionary ranks is equal regardless of title or position.
+Mao noted, "all people in the revolutionary ranks must care for each other."

+The speech ends with a call to mourn "anyone in our ranks who has done useful work, be he soldier or cook."

 The phrase "serve the people" became rhetorically important and subsequently appeared in important texts of Chinese Marxism including On the Correct Handling of Contradictions among the People.

-Use in Mao-era China
+Mao era

 During the Third Front campaign to develop basic industry and national defense industry in China's interior, Serve the People was frequently assigned as reading for Third Front workers.

 During the Cultural Revolution, the speech was widely read and people were encouraged to memorize it.
 Its messages had the effect of serving as a code of conduct which ordinary people could use to hold officials accountable.

+Outside China

+The slogan became popular in the United States due to the strong Maoist influence on the New Left, especially among the Red Guard Party, the Black Panther Party, and the Yellow Brotherhood of West Los Angeles.

 Contemporary uses

 The slogan of serving the people reflects the influence of the Maoist principle of the mass line.

+The speech Serve the People was among the texts which all Party cadres were required to study in 2005-2006 through the "Maintain the Advanced Nature of the Communist Party" campaign implemented by Hu Jintao.